Mobilization for Justice envisions a society in which there is equal justice for all.

 Mobilization for Justice’s mission is to achieve social justice, prioritizing the needs of people who are low-income, disenfranchised or have disabilities.
 We do this by providing the highest quality direct civil legal assistance, conducting community education and building partnerships, engaging in policy advocacy, and bringing impact litigation.

-Mobilization for Justice began as the legal arm of Mobilization for Youth, a large community-based anti-poverty program founded in 1962.
+Mobilization for Justice has been providing civil legal services to poor and low income New Yorkers for over five decades.
+We began as the legal arm of Mobilization for Youth, a large community-based anti-poverty program founded in 1962.
 The legal unit was founded on the principle of equal access to justice through community-based legal representation of poor New Yorkers.

 In 1968, we began an independent organization, incorporated as MFY Legal Services, Inc. When the federal Office of Economic Opportunity began funding community-based legal services programs, our model became the prototype for hundreds of new programs.
 By our 25th anniversary in 1988, MFY Legal Services was recognized as a national leader in poverty law, having served tens of thousands of low-income New Yorkers and won numerous test cases.